Save big (up to $1,875) on small business tools with our free membership, business.com+

 What is brand advocacy?

-Brand advocacy is when customer satisfaction and brand appreciation are so high among some of the people who interact with your brand that they go out of their way to promote it to others.
-You can find brand advocacy among customers, employees, company partners, vendors and social media influencers.
-[Read related article: Why Responding to All Your Online Reviews is Critical]
+Brand advocacy happens when customer satisfaction and brand appreciation inspire people who interact with your brand to go out of their way to promote it to others.
+Brand advocacy can come from customers, employees, company partners, vendors and social media influencers.
+[Read related article: Why Responding to All Your Online Reviews Is Critical]

-Brand advocates spread the word through positive online reviews posted on your website, Google, Facebook, Yelp and other review sites.
-They also promote your brand via word-of-mouth advertising, social media, interviews and blog posts.
-These reviews, mentions, photos and comments about your brand are called user-generated content (UGC).
+Brand advocates spread the word through positive online reviews posted on your website and third-party sites.
+They also promote your brand via word-of-mouth, social media, interviews and blog posts.
+These reviews, mentions, photos and comments are called user-generated content (UGC).

-Organic advocacy is far more valuable than anything your brand can buy.
-User-generated content has a powerful reach and is more influential than any ad campaign, social media marketing campaign or well-trained employee.
-If you develop a strong brand advocacy program, your company can spend less on advertising and create more effective engagement through UGC.
+Organic advocacy is more influential than any paid campaign or employee messaging.
+If you build a strong brand advocacy program, your company can spend less on advertising and foster more engagement through UGC.

 Did You Know?Did you know

 Customers are increasingly prioritizing visual user-generated content.
-Recent studies show that 60 percent of shoppers seek visual UGC, like photos and videos, before committing to a purchase.
+UGC research shows that 60 percent of shoppers seek visual user-generated content, such as photos and videos, before committing to a purchase.

 How to build brand advocacy